keboola/developers-docs/extend/component/implementation/python.md

 # Checks for required parameters and throws ValueError if any is missing.
 ci.validate_configuration(REQUIRED_PARAMETERS)

-# print KBC Project ID from the environment variable if present:
+# print Keboola Project ID from the environment variable if present:
 logging.info(ci.environment_variables.project_id)

 # load particular configuration parameter